LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

    self->'age'
    // => 36

-Equivalently, Lasso 9 supports a shortcut to targeting "self" by using a single period.
+Equivalently, Lasso supports a shortcut syntax for targeting "self" by using a single period.
 The examples above could be rewritten using a period in place of ``self->``. ::

    .'age' = 36